angular/angular/src/lib/sidenav/sidenav.md

 ```

 ### FABs inside sidenav
-For a sidenav with a FAB (or other floating element), the recommended approach is to place the FAB
+For a sidenav with a FAB (Floating Action Button) or other floating element, the recommended approach is to place the FAB
 outside of the scrollable region and absolutely position it.